-The source of inspiration for this topic was her great-great-grandfather, Thomas Hampton’s fiddle tune book.
-This handwritten, hand-stitched manuscript book was handed down to her from her grandfather along with Thomas’s fiddle, two fifes and some 19th century printed tunes.
-The tunebook makes up one of a number of such tune books currently being edited and preserved by The Village Music Project.
+Becky’s love of dusty old manuscripts and researching tunes was inspired by her grandfather, Charles Hampton who gave Becky her great-great-grandfather, Thomas Hampton’s fiddle tune book.
+This handwritten, hand-stitched manuscript book dates from the second half of the 19th century and makes up one of a number of such tune books currently being edited and preserved by The Village Music Project.

 The manuscript inspired Becky to delve deeper into tune and tunebook research and in 2018 Becky was awarded a PhD from the University of Sheffield, under the supervision of Dr Fay Hield.
 Her thesis (”Fiddlers’ Tunebooks’ – Vernacular Instrumental Manuscript Sources 1860-c1880: Paradigmatic of Folk Music Tradition?’) was examined by Dr Vic Gammon and Dr Julia Bishop and considers the tunebooks’ inclusion in the concept of folk music tradition.